aquasecurity/trivy/docs/docs/coverage/language/java.md

 ## JAR/WAR/PAR/EAR
 To find information about your JAR[^2] file, Trivy parses `pom.properties` and `MANIFEST.MF` files in your JAR[^2] file and takes required properties[^3].

+!!! warning "EXPERIMENTAL"
+    Finding JARs in `trivy-java-db` is an experimental function.

 If those files don't exist or don't contain enough information - Trivy will try to find this JAR[^2] file in [trivy-java-db](https://github.com/aquasecurity/trivy-java-db).
 The Java DB will be automatically downloaded/updated when any JAR[^2] file is found.
 It is stored in [the cache directory](../../configuration/cache.md#cache-directory).

-!!! warning "EXPERIMENTAL"
+!!! note
-    Finding JARs in `trivy-java-db` is an experimental function.
+    `trivy-java-db` is enable by default.
+To disable it - use the `--java-scan-options offline` flag.

 Base JAR[^2] may contain inner JARs[^2] within itself.
 To find information about these JARs[^2], the same logic is used as for the base JAR[^2].